 If your partner is having a super rough day, you’ll know ahead of time.

-You can surprise him with a gift, cook dinner, or set aside some quiet time for him.
+You can surprise him with a thoughtful gift, send him a romantic text message, cook dinner, or set aside some quiet time for him.

 You won’t greet him expecting him to be in a great mood and ready to listen to you about your day.